kedacore/sample-dotnet-worker-servicebus-queue/pod-identity.md

 namespace "keda-dotnet-sample" created
 ```

-> 🚨 **TODO here is to create AzureIdentity**
-> 🚨 **TODO here is to create AzureIdentityBinding to link to our deployment operator to AzureIdentity**
+First, we need to update our `deploy-app-with-managed-identity.yaml` which will create our Kubernetes deployment along with the authentication information for Azure AD Pod Identity.

+This includes the following resources:

+- [`AzureIdentity`](https://azure.github.io/aad-pod-identity/docs/concepts/azureidentity/) which represents our application identity in Azure
+- [`AzureIdentityBinding`] (https://azure.github.io/aad-pod-identity/docs/concepts/azureidentitybinding/) which binds our AzureIdentity to our Kubernetes deployment

+Before we can deploy our app, we need to replace the placeholders in  `deploy-app-with-managed-identity.yaml` with the values for your application identity.

-We can now easily deploy our application to Kubernetes:
+Once that is done, we can now easily deploy our application to Kubernetes:

 ```cli
 ❯ kubectl apply -f deploy/deploy-app-with-managed-identity.yaml --namespace keda-dotnet-sample